-March is awesome because on Selection Sunday you learn that a school exists, and by Thursday morning that school's basketball team means more to you than 80% of your family does.
+March is awesome because on Selection Sunday you learn that a school exists, and by Thursday morning that school's basketball team means more to you than 80 percent of your family does.

 High Point is one of those schools for an awful lot of the country right now.
-The school of just over 6,000 students, located in High Point, North Carolina —about 80 miles outside of Charlotte — will participate in its first-ever NCAA Tournament on Thursday, when the Panthers take on the Purdue Boilermakers in the second game of the always-magical first day of the tourney.
+The school of just over 6,000 students, located in High Point, North Carolina — about 80 miles outside of Charlotte — participated in only its second NCAA Tournament on Thursday as a No. 12 seed.
+And they left an impression by knocking off No. 5 seed Wisconsin.

 It's like Christmas, if Santa only delivered basketballs and TVs with the Turner Network channels installed.